wildfly-extras/wildfly-camel-book/cloud/openshift.md

 The entry point into the system is a Kubernetes Service as in [wildfly-camel-step03.json](../sources/wildfly-camel-step03.json)

-To create a Service taht accesses replicated Pods do
+To create a Service that accesses replicated Pods do

 [TODO] use ref to master